timothyhull/breadpool-self-eval/docs/index.md

 ---

-## What I'm Applying For
+## What to Expect From Me

-I wish to serve as a member of an SO crew as an **OPR**, **JR**, or **IPR**.
-I prefer to serve in an OPR or JR role, with no specific precedence between the two, because I believe I can officiate admirably in these roles for any level of play, including the highest-level play in the world.

-Although I am not as strong of an IPR as I am an OPR or JR, I included the IPR role in my application because I want TOSP, the THR, and the CHRs to know they can confidently staff me in an IPR role, if necessary (planned or unplanned), or in the ALTR role, knowing I can immediately enter a game with confidence and effectiveness in any SO role.

-Please click to expand the sections below for detailed information about what you can expect from me and how I position myself in each SO role.
+Please click to expand the sections below for detailed information about what you can expect from me in each officiating role.

-??? bread "What You Can Expect From Me :material-cursor-default-click:"
+??? bread "SO Positions :material-cursor-default-click:"

     In any SO position, you can expect me to consistently exhibit and excel at: